rong360/cdc/doc/english.md

 minimal, but the update data contains all the fields, the basic structure is consistent

-Time-related will be converted into a timestamp, note that the time field is relative to 0 :00:00:00, 01/01/1970 GMT
+Time-related will be converted into a timestamp
+> Note: that the time field is relative to 00:00:00, 01/01/1970 GMT

 #### INSERT